Mico27/gbs-DynamicProjectilePlugin/README.md

 | *Hookshot: On Tile Hit* (needs *Tile Collision Behaviour* = React to tiles) | **Return** · Pull Player · Remove Hook · Stay Where It Hit |
 | *Hookshot: On Actor Hit* | **Remove Hook** · Return · Pull Player · Pull Actor · Stay Where It Hit · Stick To Actor |

-- **Return** — the head turns around and comes back.
+- **Return** turns the head around and brings it back.
-- **Pull Player** — drags the source actor over to where the head landed.
+- **Pull Player** drags the firing actor over to where the head landed.
-- **Remove Hook** — the hook and its chain disappear on impact.
+- **Remove Hook** makes the hook and its chain disappear on impact.
-- **Stay Where It Hit** — the head parks at the impact point and the chain keeps spanning the gap.
-Recall it later with *Set Hookshot State → Returning*.
+- **Stay Where It Hit** parks the head at the impact point, with the chain still spanning the gap.
+Recall it later by setting the hookshot state to Returning.
-- **Pull Actor** — reels the actor that was hit back in.
-The plugin picks up the actor it actually touched, so no index has to be known in advance.
+- **Pull Actor** reels the actor that was hit back in.
+The plugin picks up whichever actor it touched, so nothing has to be known in advance.
-- **Stick To Actor** — the head latches onto the actor it hit and rides along with it, chain and all, keeping the offset it made contact at.
+- **Stick To Actor** latches the head onto the actor it hit and rides along with it, chain and all, keeping the offset it made contact at.
 A hook that catches an enemy's shoulder stays on the shoulder.

 Set *On Tile Hit* to **Pull Player** and *On Actor Hit* to **Pull Actor** for the usual grappling-hook behaviour: walls pull you to them, enemies get pulled to you.
 The defaults (Return / Remove Hook) preserve the original plugin's behaviour.

-*Pull Player* and *Stay Where It Hit* leave the hook in play until something ends it, so pair them with a recall or with firing again — a new shot clears the old one.
+**Pull Player** and **Stay Where It Hit** leave the hook in play until something ends it, so pair them with a recall or with firing again, since a new shot clears the old one.

 Only the head reacts: chain links never trigger tile or actor collisions and never end the shot by scrolling off screen, and a hookshot stops looking for actors once it lands, so a target's hit script fires once rather than every frame of a pull.

 **The chain follows its source.** The links are placed each frame at 3/4, 1/2 and 1/4 of the way along the line from the *Anchored To Actor* actor to the head, so walking around with a hook parked or stuck keeps the chain spanning the gap.
 That parameter is an actor index, so pointing it at any actor gives an NPC a hookshot.

-**Pulls stop at obstacles.** A pull moves an actor by writing its position directly, which nothing else in the engine gets a say in — so on its own it would reel somebody into a wall and leave them standing inside it.
-With **Hookshot pulls stop at obstacles** on (the default), each step is tested before it is committed and the pull ends the moment it is blocked. *Pull Player* stops the source actor short of a solid tile or actor; *Pull Actor* stops the reeled-in actor short of the same, which includes the source actor itself, so a catch is never dragged inside the player.
+**Pulls stop at obstacles.** A pull moves an actor by writing its position directly, which nothing else in the engine gets a say in, so on its own it would reel somebody into a wall and leave them standing inside it.
+With **Hookshot pulls stop at obstacles** on (the default), each step is tested before it is committed and the pull ends the moment it is blocked. **Pull Player** stops the firing actor short of a solid tile or actor. **Pull Actor** stops the reeled-in actor short of the same, including the firing actor itself, so a catch is never dragged inside the player.
 Testing is per axis, so a pull dragged along a wall slides down it.
 An actor counts as solid when it has collision enabled, and only the edge being moved towards is tested, so one-way tiles still block just the side they face.

-**Pulls put the player back on the grid.** A pull moves in sub-pixel steps, so it almost never stops exactly on a grid point — and a top-down scene only reads input while the player is *on* one, so an actor left between two can end up unable to move at all.
+**Pulls put the player back on the grid.** A pull moves in fractions of a pixel, so it almost never stops exactly on a grid point, and a top-down scene only reads input while the player is on one, so an actor left between two can end up unable to move at all.
 Every pull therefore realigns the source actor before it lets go, to the nearest point on the grid chosen by **Hookshot pull realigns to grid**.
-If the aligned spot turns out to be inside something, the actor gives that cell back, and failing that stays where the pull stopped it — off grid being better than inside a wall.
+If the aligned spot turns out to be inside something, the actor gives that cell back, and failing that stays where the pull stopped it.
+Off grid is better than inside a wall.

 ---